takanory/slides/20220429pyconus/index.rst

 * **Easy** to post messages from programs 📬
 * Create complex messages with **Block Kit** 🧱
 * But **one-way** (program➡️Webhook➡️Slack)

+..
+I want to talk with bot.
+Next, I will explain how to make interactive chatbot.

 **Interactive** bot 🤝
 ======================